nicksstapleton/blog/_posts/2023-09-07-logos-bible-software-discounts.md

 In return for people sending readers from my website to Logos, I get a small commission at no cost to you.

-[My partner link](https://partner.logosbible.com/click.track?CID=431490&AFID=467957) will get you between a 10-30% discount on your Logos library (depending on the time of year) and five _free_ books as well!
+[My partner link](https://partner.logosbible.com/click.track?CID=431490&AFID=467957) will get you a 10-30% discount on your Logos library (depending on the time of year) and five _free_ books as well!

 ## 2. Buy a Base Package